georgringer/news_redirect_slug_change/Readme.md

 If you are using this extension in one of your projects or for a client, please think about sponsoring this extension.

 - Paypal: https://www.paypal.me/GeorgRinger/20
-- *or* conctact me if you need an invoice
+- *or* contact me if you need an invoice

 **Thanks!**